Pyrlang/Pyrlang/docs/_sources/calling_python.rst.txt

 Remote Calling Python from Erlang
 =================================

-There is the regular ordinary way to call remote functions from Erlang, using ``rpc:call`` which is handled by :py:class:`~pyrlang.rex.Rex` process in Pyrlang or by ``rex`` (named process) in Erlang.
+There default way of calling remote functions is using``rpc:call`` which is handled by :py:class:`~pyrlang.rex.Rex` process in Pyrlang or by ``rex`` (named process) in Erlang.

-These calls return the result immediately and do not allow multiple calls without transferring unnecessary amounts of data forth and back.
+These calls return the result immediately, unless you do ``rpc:cast`` but that will lead to a blocking state which you don't have control over.
+The issue with RPC calls is that if you want the data it has to be serializable into some Erlang type, since everything in python is an object, many functions don't return an object representable by erlang types.

 Notebook-style Calls
 --------------------